webgismd/wme-adr/readme.md

 ## Problem Statement
 People internal to government are not familiar with web mapping tools/services that are available/suitable to them - there is no consistent message that comes from IIT, GeoBC, and DataBC.

+## Summary of existing kits oor frameworkds of Web Mapping kits currenly in use within the Government of British Columbia

 | ﻿    Web Mapping Solution                  | Detailed Descriptions                          |    Lifecyle  |
 |--------------------------------------------|-------------------------------------|---------------|
 | IMF2 - DataBC's Internet Mapping Framework |[description](/DataBC_IMF2/description.md)|Platform Maturity|